Remnants of the nonrelativistic Casimir effect on the lattice: Experimental realizations

-{\it Experimental realizations.}---We emphasize that not only the lattice Casimir effect but also the remnant Casimir effect {\it intrinsically} arise in relativistic condensed matter systems when its energy levels are discretized by the finite size of a system.
-For example, a quadratic dispersion relations as shown in Fig.~\ref{disp}(d) appears in AB-stacked bilayer graphene~\cite{McCann:2005xf,McCann:2013}, multi-Weyl semimetals~\cite{Xu:2011dn,Fang:2012,Huang:2016}, and ferromagnetic honeycomb bilayers~\cite{Owerre:2016}.
-In such materials, the Casimir effect is intrinsically realized on nanoribbons of 2D materials and in thin films of 3D materials, and the Casimir energy is defined as an energy difference relative to the infinite bulk.
-In this sense, the Casimir energy is a physical quantity {\it well-defined in principle}, and thus the remnant Casimir effect in even-order dispersion systems is also well-defined.
+We emphasize that not only the lattice Casimir effect but also the remnant Casimir effect intrinsically arise in relativistic condensed matter systems when its energy levels are discretized by the finite size of a system.
+For example, a quadratic dispersion relation as shown in Fig.~\ref{disp}(d) appears in AB-stacked bilayer graphene~\cite{McCann:2005xf,McCann:2013}, multi-Weyl semimetals~\cite{Xu:2011dn,Fang:2012,Huang:2016}, and AB-stacked honeycomb bilayer magnets~\cite{Owerre:2016}.
+In such materials, the Casimir effect is intrinsically realized on nanoribbons of two-dimensional materials and in thin films of 3D materials, and the Casimir energy is defined as an energy difference relative to the infinite bulk.
+In this sense, the Casimir energy is a physical quantity well defined in principle, and thus, the remnant Casimir effect in even-order dispersion systems is also well defined.
 We stress that such an energy difference can influence thermodynamic properties of materials, such as magnetization.
-As a result, the Casimir effect can be measured: one can observe it as a remnant behavior of a physical quantity in a short distance and an unchanged behavior in a long distance.
-Note that the band structures in realistic materials may be slightly different from the exact $2-2\cos{ak}$ band due to the existence of interactions or impurities, but even in such a case, one can observe an approximate effect: approximate remnants in a short distance and approximate zeros in a long distance.
-In addition, if one knows the form of $2-2\cos{ak}$ in the infrared region but does not know its ultraviolet structure, the nonzero Casimir effect in a long distance implies a difference from $2-2\cos{ak}$ in the ultraviolet region.
+As a result, the Casimir effect can be measured: One can observe it as a remnant behavior of a physical quantity in a short distance and an unchanged behavior in a long distance.